 Legal Entities that have registered Petroleum Substances or Sulfur under the REACH Regulation do not need to notify European Chemicals Agency (ECHA) separately of the classification of their substances under the CLP Regulation.
-This obligation is covered by the information submitted by the Lead Registrant in the joint registration submission.
+This obligation is covered by the Lead Registrant in the joint registration submission.

 Further information on the CLP Regulation can be found on the ECHA website.